 Firing a weapon indoors

 1st it’s VERY loud, so be prepared.
 Plan to protect windows and doors.
-Plywood with sandbags in-between and along window openings creates a secure shield – note the regular walls and plywood alone will not stop 308 or shotgun slug and might not stop 223/556 or even some 9mm.
+Plywood with sandbags in-between and along window openings creates a more secure shield (nothing is perfect) – note the regular walls and plywood alone will not stop 308 or shotgun slug and might not stop 223/556 or even some 9mm, especially if its just drywall.
+Drywall wont even stop a 22LR reliably.

 Other wall alternatives are brick and/or ICF (Insulated concrete form) where walls are entirely concrete.
 When you are being “shot at” OR “shooting at” someone, remember in most cases, walls will slow but not stop rounds.